vuejs/docs/src/guide/components/events.md

 </button>
 ```

-Then when we listen to the event in the parent, we can use an inline arrow function as the listener, which allows us to access the event argument:
+Then, when we listen to the event in the parent, we can use an inline arrow function as the listener, which allows us to access the event argument:

 ```vue-html
 <MyButton @increase-by="(n) => count += n" />